RomketBoi/GEAcompiler/README.md

 # GEA Compiler

 A program to convert supported files into the .gea (Galactic Engine Asset) format to be read by Galactic Engine for faster loading times.
+Note: the Galactic Engine project is currently in development and is not yet publicly available.

 ## Table of Contents